pingcap/docs-cn/troubleshoot-tidb-lightning.md

 ## [sql2kv] sql encode error = [types:1292]invalid time format: '{1970 1 1 …}'

 **Cause**: A table contains a column with the `timestamp` type, but the time value itself does not exist.
-This is either because of DST changes or the time value has exceeded the supported range (1970 Jan 1st to 2038 Jan 19th).
+This is either because of DST changes or the time value has exceeded the supported range (Jan 1, 1970 to Jan 19, 2038).

 **Solutions**: